pcraster/pcraster/documentation/modflow/mfin.rst

 Setting Modflow's input data
 ----------------------------
-This section describes the provided operations for the input data of Modflow and how to retrieve the ouput of Modflow.
+These sections describe the provided operations for the input data of Modflow:

 .. toctree::
    :maxdepth: 1